kachi-tutorials/koa-server-tutorial/Parts/3 - MongoServer/README.md

 ```
 If it's installed, let's proceed.

-# Setup
+## Setup
-MongoDB is non-relational database, meaning each object we post into our database does not need to be the same.
+MongoDB is non-relational database, meaning each object we post into our database does not need to have the same keys.
 But mongoose allows us to set up schemas which makes our types more strict.

 In this tutorial we will be using [**Mongoose**](https://mongoosejs.com/).
 So let's start by installing **Mongoose**:

 ```
 npm i mongoose
 ```
-# Models
+## Models
 Once mongoose is installed let's create our **models folder** and our first model and called it **event.models.js**.

 So let's run the following commands: